An Easy Way to Unclog a Toilet With Baking Soda & Vinegar

 how-to-unclog-a-toilet-with-baking-soda-and-vinegar

 After draining the bowl, pour 1 cup of baking soda inside the bowl.
-If you have borax in the house you can use it as well but since it is stronger compared to baking soda you should only use half a cup
+If you have borax in the house, you can use it too, but since it is stronger than baking soda, you should only use half a cup.

 3. Add the vinegar